mhamzahashim/zbloggingx/content/posts/what-is-search-engine-optimization.md

 ### Is Seo a Hard Skill to Learn?

 At first, SEO seems complicated, but once you learn Google’s algorithms, you can rank your website up in no time.
 Just keep apprised of its algorithmic changes and new policies.
 SEO takes time and patience.
 To achieve success in SEO, you need to be willing to devote the time and effort required.

 There are a ton of resources online you can use to learn SEO.
-Who knows, you may even become an SEO expert in no time!
+Who knows, you may even become an SEO expert in no time.

 ### How can I learn SEO for free?